Donald Trump Is ‘Deeply Mentally Ill’ And ‘Has No Capacity For Empathy,’ Says His Biographer

 After paying a visit to Ohio, Trump took to Twitter to criticize local leaders, Senator Sherrod Brown and Mayor Nan Whaley.
 In a series of Twitter messages, he insulted the Democratic duo, accusing them of “misrepresenting what took place inside of the hospital” in Dayton.

-According to Pulitzer Prize-winning journalist and author of The Making Of Donald Trump, David Cay Johnston, Trump’s reaction to the horrific events comes as no surprise.
+According to David Cay Johnston, the Pulitzer Prize-winning journalist and author of The Making Of Donald Trump, the president’s reaction to the horrific events comes as no surprise.

-In a radio interview with on Thursday, Johnston said that Trump is “deeply mentally ill,” Newsweek reports.
+In a radio interview with on Thursday, Johnston said that Trump is “deeply mentally ill,” Newsweek reported.

 The author said that the president “has no capacity for empathy.”